UNITED STATES

 Emerging Growth Company |

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ¨
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant’s executive officers during the relevant recovery period pursuant to Section 240.10D-1(b). o
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant’s executive officers during the relevant recovery period pursuant to Section 240.10D-1(b). ☐

-by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes
+shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ☐ No

-As of November 20, 2023, there were
+As of June 18, 2024, there were

 shares of the registrant’s common stock outstanding.